Kingdom Hearts Coded: Development

 In mid-2007, Nomura mentioned a desire to create a spin-off Kingdom Hearts game on a mobile platform and wanted it to play slightly different than other titles in the series.
 The game's concept was devised by Nomura, who wanted to make the game feel like a "playground" for fans.
-Tabata originally thought the plan was terrible, but still interesting.
+Co-director Hajime Tabata originally thought the plan was terrible, but still interesting.

-The story was initially supposed to be "fluid" and did not fit into the chronology of the Kingdom Hearts series, but later developers tied the game's final chapters into Birth by Sleep and 358/2 Days.
+The story was initially supposed to be "fluid" and did not fit into the chronology of the Kingdom Hearts series, but later developers tied the game's final chapters into Kingdom Hearts Birth by Sleep and Kingdom Hearts 358/2 Days.
 The development team planned to make use of mobile phones communication abilities to facilitate interaction between players.
 Coded was developed with 3D and 2D graphics to have the game available on a range of mobile phones for distribution overseas.
-The game was designed around hardware that was more powerful than any yet available, like Final Fantasy Agito, but developer were not as aggressive with this boundary-pushing with Coded to help it spread to overseas markets where mobile phones were not very powerful in terms of hardware.
+The game was designed around hardware that was more powerful than any yet available, like Final Fantasy Agito, but developer were not as aggressive with this boundary-pushing with Coded to help it spread to overseas markets where mobile hardware was not as powerful.
 Early screenshots showed the game in a wide screen format, based on the idea that more future models will feature a swivel screen.
 Few mobile phones, however, were able to support the game's technical specifications, so the planned expansion to other Japanese phone carriers and to the United States were not possible.

-It was announced alongside Kingdom Hearts Birth by Sleep and Kingdom Hearts 358/2 Days at the Tokyo Game Show on September 20, 2007, where a trailer was shown in a photo-prohibited theater.
+Coded was announced alongside Birth by Sleep and 358/2 Days at the Tokyo Game Show on September 20, 2007, where a trailer was shown in a photo-prohibited theater.
 New trailers were shown at the 2008 Jump Festa in December 2007 and the DKΣ3713 Private party in August 2008.
 Playable demonstrations, as well as new trailers, were available at the 2008 Tokyo Game Show in October 2008 and the 2009 Jump Festa in December 2008.
 Early trailers highlighted coded's gameplay, while later ones focused more on the game's story, which would fill in some plotholes present in the first Kingdom Hearts game.

 Coded was first released pre-installed on the Docomo PRIME Series "P-01A" mobile phone.
-Because many mobile games offer free content, Nomura planned to try a new business model from Square Enix's usual practice in order to lower barriers to entry.
-Included on the phone was an online mobile phone portal called Kingdom Hearts Mobile which will allow users to create avatars and play minigames.
+Because many mobile games offer free content, Nomura planned to try a new business model from Square Enix's usual practice to lower barriers to entry.
+Included on the phone was an online mobile phone portal called Kingdom Hearts Mobile which allowed users to create avatars and play minigames.
 As mobile phone technology improved, the development team planned on adding online gameplay.
 The game was discontinued for download on Japanese mobile phones on April 30, 2013.